djvill/APLS/doc/how-to-use/search/anchoring-searches.md

 {: .try-it }
 > To find matches for every instance of /s/ followed by /t/ that occurs at the end of words:
 > 1. Go to the [<span class="apls-page">Search</span> page](https://apls.pitt.edu/labbcat/search).
-> 1. Select the <span class="layer">segment</span> layer in the selection menu to make the segment pattern input field appear.
+> 1. Select the <span class="layer">segment</span> layer in the selection menu to make the <span class="layer">segment</span> pattern input appear.
-> 1. Click {% include labbcat-icon.html src="add.svg" %} inside of the segment box to make another segment input field appear.
+> 1. Click {% include labbcat-icon.html src="add.svg" %} inside of the segment box to make another segment pattern input appear.
-> 1. Enter `s` in the first segment field and `t` in the second segment field.
+> 1. Enter `s` in the first segment input box and `t` in the second segment input box.
-> 1. Click the lock {% include labbcat-icon.html src="lock-unlocked.svg" %} on the right side of the segment input field.
+> 1. Click the lock {% include labbcat-icon.html src="lock-unlocked.svg" %} on the right side of the segment pattern input.
 > 1. Click the _Search_ button.